MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 NVIDIA GPU-attested by design.

 QSDM is the Quantum-Secure Dynamic Mesh Ledger — a non-AI, hardware-agnostic electronic cash and smart-contract fabric with a native coin, Cell (CELL).
 It is built on ML-DSA-87 post-quantum signatures, a dynamic 2D/3D mesh topology, and Proof-of-Entanglement BFT consensus that runs on CPU-only validators.
-An additive GPU mining layer is planned for Cell emission and runs independently of consensus; validators can optionally publish NVIDIA NGC proof bundles as a transparency signal, not as a consensus rule.
+An additive NVIDIA-locked GPU mining layer (v2 protocol) mints Cell via attested proofs from operator-enrolled GPUs; validators can additionally publish NGC bundles as a transparency signal.

 Signature scheme